chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

       headers: { Authorization: `Bearer ${accessToken}` }
     }).then(r => r.json());

-    // With the response in hand, we display on the screen
+    // With the response in hand, we display it on the screen
     // the results of the GET request.

     const dbActual = document.createElement('p');